 Of course, Steely Dan is sometimes superficially recognized as a smooth jazz outfit.However, that couldn’t be farther from the truth.
 There is a dark, subversive nature to their art that goes right over most people’s heads.
 And the clock work precision to their pristine productions that on the surface may feel sterile, eventually emotes a sense of warmth and sly humor after a few listens.
 Their music can sit in the background at a party or provide an intense personal listening experience.
 It’s flexible, reliable music.
 And as far as overall songwriting quality; if you love Steely Dan, you pretty much love every song they’ve recorded.
 Their standards are ridiculously high and even the songs they never released are of top notch caliber.

 It could be easily argued that after the Beatles split, Steely Dan carried the musical torch in regards to taking pop and rock songwriting to the next level.
-While listening to Steely Dan Albums, one can hear the influences of a wide range of musical geniuses such as Laura Nyro, Bob Dylan, Carol King, Frank Zappa, Duke Ellington, Burt Bacharach, Henry Mancini, Miles Davies, Charles Mingus, John Coltrane, and Sonny Rollins.
-Nineteen Sixties rhythm and blues shines through their music.
-Nonetheless, Walter Becker and Donald Fagen were able to distill all of those idiosyncratic geniuses into a stew that was uniquely their own.
-And miraculously they were able to formulate a recipe that was musically accessible to both mainstream and counter cultures.
+While listening to Steely Dan albums, one can hear the influences of a wide range of musical geniuses such as Laura Nyro, Bob Dylan, Carol King, Frank Zappa, Duke Ellington, Burt Bacharach, Henry Mancini, Miles Davies, Charles Mingus, John Coltrane, and Sonny Rollins.
+Nonetheless, Becker and Fagen were able to distill all of those musical catalysts into a stew that was uniquely their own.
+And miraculously they were able to formulate a recipe that was musically accessible to both the mainstream and the counterculture.

 From their very first record Can’t Buy A Thrill released in 1972 the Steely Dan sound was established.
 Classics like “Reeling In The Years,” “Do It Again,” and “Dirty Work,” still play on the radio today as well as being sampled by rap artists and incorporated into major motion picture soundtracks i.e. “You, Me And Irene”, “American Hustle” etc… Other later classics like “Riki Don’t Lose That Number,” “My Old School,” “Peg,” “FM,” and “Hey Nineteen,” were iconic nineteen seventies rock and roll classics.

 Is Steely Dan still around?
 Well, yes actually.
 You can still catch them live.
 Becker and Fagen have been touring the world for the last decade.
-If they are in your area check them out.
+Editor’s Note: (This article was written before the passing of Walter Becker in 2017) If they are in your area check them out.
 You will be treated to many of their biggest hits and solid deep cuts performed by jazz players with chops.
 They’re always having a blast soloing over the gorgeous chord changes.
-Of course there is Fagen doing his best Ray Charles jutting from side to side at his Rhodes or honking his Melodica from behind sunglasses.
+Of course there is Fagen doing his best Ray Charles jutting from side to side at his Rhodes or honking his melodica from behind sunglasses.
 Fagen’s partner Walter Becker continues to play tight guitar solos while bating the audience with cynical observations and on the road stories.
 Yeah, they’re geeky old anti-rock stars but their music is timeless and fortunately preserved in a pristine catalog few recording artists can equal.

 Every Steely Dan record holds a wealth of memorable songs wrapped in a singular sound that became more refined as time went on.
 For the curious, here is my personal album order to ease you into the wonderfully ironic world of the “Dan.”
 But be careful.
 This is the stuff of ear worms.
 You might find yourself on line at the motor vehicles, your mind in a loop singing “Flame is the game – a game we call gas lighting Abbie” “A luscious invention for three, one summer by the sea”….